bohwaz/betacreator/README.md

 See the original demo at http://nemophrost.github.io/betacreator/

-Setting Up A Development Environment
+Setting Up a Development Environment
 ---

 This section explains the steps needed to have a functioning `demo.html` file.